Hangenberg event: Plants

-Causes
+Probable causes

 Anoxia

-The Hangenberg event was an anoxic event marked by a layer of black shale, and has been suggested to have been linked to an increase in terrestrial plant cover.
-That would have led to increased nutrient supply in rivers and may have led to eutrophication of semi-restricted epicontinental seas and could have stimulated algal blooms.
+The Hangenberg event was a global anoxic event (with oxygen deprivation in sea water), marked by a layer of black shale.
+Both the Kellwasser and Hangenberg events may have been linked to an increase in terrestrial plant cover.
+That would have led to increased nutrient supply in rivers and may have led to eutrophication (nutrient-driven algal blooms) in semi-restricted epicontinental seas.
+The first seed plants evolved during the Famennian and would have been more capable of exploiting and weathering upland environments away from river edges.
 However, support for a rapid increase in plant cover at the end of the Famennian is lacking.

 Euxinia

-Chemical analysis of cores in the Bakken shale suggest that while it was being formed, successive eras of higher sea level corresponded with euxinic (high in toxic hydrogen sulfide and low in oxygen) water in the shallow ocean basin, which could kill animals in the ocean and near the shoreline.
+Chemical analysis of cores in the Bakken Shale suggest that while it was being formed, successive eras of higher sea level corresponded with euxinic (high in toxic hydrogen sulfide and low in oxygen) water in the shallow ocean basin, which could kill animals in the ocean and near the shoreline.
 As oceans flooded terrestrial basins, water would have entered areas with high nutrient levels, leading to an algal bloom, removing oxygen and then creating hydrogen sulfide as the algae decayed.